DRAGONTOS/RealLifeCityRS/README.md

 ## Status of the Port

 ### Needs to be fixed
+* All is fixed

+### Has been fixed
+* All the Custom Items
+* Custom Sounds
 * All the Clothing
-* en_us.lang needs to be fixed
+* en_us.lang
-* Water Texture is Incorrect
+* Water Texture
 * Bushy Leaves
 * Corectly add Credit to Diffrent Authers

-### Has been fixed
-* All the Custom Items
-* Custom Sounds

 ### Stuck/Wont fix
 * None Yet!